sethblack/python-gift-exchange/README.md

 name, date of birth, sex, "city, state or province or territory"
 ```

-Any column containing a comma should be quoted with double-quotes for example, `"Austin, TX"`.
+Any column containing a comma should be quoted with double-quotes, for example, `"Austin, TX"`.

 The `Date of Birth` field is in `MM/DD/YYYY` format.